paulrehkugler/xkcd/CONTRIBUTING.md

 * If you're working on something with UI changes, it's a good idea to share the proposed UI before going too deep on implementing it.
 Issues are a good place to discuss.
+* Please try to match local code style.
+This matters to me, a lot.